Miracle of the roses: Symbolism of the rose

-In the Latin West the symbolism of the rose is of Greco-Roman heritage but influenced by and finally transformed through Latin biblical and liturgical texts.
-In Greco-Roman culture the rose's symbolic qualities represented beauty, the season of spring, and love.
-It also spoke of the fleetness of life, and therefore of death.
+The symbolism of the rose is of Greco-Roman heritage, but influenced by and modified through Latin biblical and liturgical texts.
+In Greco-Roman culture, the rose's symbolic qualities represented beauty, the season of spring, and love.
+It also spoke of the fleetingness of life, and therefore of death.
 In Rome the feast called "Rosalia" was a feast of the dead: thus the flower referred to the next world.

 This symbolism attained a deeper complexity when contrasted with the rose's thorns.
-This contrast inspired the Christian Latin poet Coelius Sedulius, who wrote (between 430 and 450) a very elaborate comparison between Eve, our first mother, and Mary, the Mother of Jesus our Savior.
+This contrast inspired the Christian Latin poet Coelius Sedulius, who wrote (between 430 and 450) a very elaborate comparison between Eve and Mary.
 He illustrated the parallelism already made by Justin Martyr (around 150) and developed it in a deep poetic and doctrinal liturgical teaching in his Easter song, Carmen paschal.

-The rose was a privileged symbol for Mary, Queen of heaven and earth.
+The rose was a privileged symbol for Mary.
 One of her titles in Catholic Marian devotion is Rosa Mystica or Mystic Rose.
 During the Middle Ages, the rose became an attribute of many other holy women, including Elizabeth of Hungary, Elizabeth of Portugal and Casilda of Toledo, and of martyrs in general.
-The rose is even a symbol for Christ himself, as seen in the German Christmas song, "es ist ein 'Rose' entsprungen."
+The rose even became a symbol for Jesus himself, as seen in the German Christmas song, "es ist ein 'Rose' entsprungen."

-During the Middle Ages the rose was cultivated in monastery gardens and used for medicinal purposes.
+During the Middle Ages, the rose was cultivated in monastery gardens and used for medicinal purposes.
 It became a symbol in religious writing and iconography in different images and settings, to invoke a variety of intellectual and emotional responses.
 The mystic rose appears in Dante's Divine Comedy, where it represents God's love.
 By the twelfth century, the red rose had come to represent Christ's passion, and the blood of the martyrs.

 The most common association of the rose is with the Virgin Mary.
 The third-century Saint Ambrose believed that there were roses in the Garden of Eden, initially without thorns, but which became thorny after the fall, and came to symbolize Original Sin itself.
 Thus the Blessed Virgin is often referred to as the 'rose without thorns', since she was immaculately conceived.
 Saint Bernard of Clairvaux compared her virginity to a white rose and her charity to a red rose.
 With the rise of Marian devotion and the Gothic cathedral in the twelfth century, the image of the rose became even more prominent in religious life.
 Cathedrals built around this time usually include a rose window, dedicated to the Virgin, at the end of a transept or above the entrance.
 The thirteenth century Saint Dominic is credited with the institution of the Rosary, a series of prayers to the Virgin, symbolized by garlands of roses worn in Heaven.